 First-Timer Tips

-- Sunday is for the Shootout — the competitive timed runs that decide the event's overall winner
+- Sunday is for the Shootout.
+This is the competitive timed runs that decide the event's overall winner.

-- Don't try to see everything — pick your highlights and enjoy them rather than rushing between stages
+- Do not try to see everything: pick your highlights and enjoy them rather than rushing between stages

 Other Goodwood Events in 2026